Exposure and Bracketing of Impacted Teeth – Dallas, TX

 Treatment of Impacted Teeth

-In order to expose and bracket an impacted tooth, our doctors will carefully map out a treatment plan to ensure the surgery is successful.
-Performing a simple, surgical procedure, our team at Texas Wisdom Teeth and Dental Implants will begin by administering anesthesia to ensure your child is comfortable.
+In order to expose and bracket an impacted tooth, Dr. Wendling will carefully map out a treatment plan to ensure the surgery is successful.
+Performing a simple, surgical procedure, our team at Texas Wisdom Teeth will begin by administering anesthesia to ensure your child is comfortable.
 They will then lift the gum tissue to expose the impacted tooth.

 If it is discovered that the baby tooth is still present, it will be removed before an orthodontic bracket is placed onto the permanent, adult tooth.
 Using a small gold chain, it will be attached to both the bracket and arch wire.
-This will encourage the tooth to move down into proper position and alignment.
+This will encourage the tooth to move down into its proper position.